Nobunagun

 Nobunagun (ノブナガン, Nobunagan) is a manga series written and illustrated by Masato Hisa.
 Serialized in Earth Star Entertainment's magazine Comic Earth Star from May 2011 to August 2015, it has been compiled into six tankōbon volumes.
+The series follows a high schoolgirl named Sio Ogura, who awakens as one of the E-Gene Holders, a reincarnation of Nobunaga Oda.
+She joins the Defense Organization aGainst Outer Objects (DOGOO), which specializes in eradicating an alien species known as Evolutionary Invaders (EIs).
 An anime television series adaptation by studio Bridge was broadcast from January 5, 2014 to March 30, 2014 in Japan.
 Crunchyroll and Funimation streamed the episodes with English subtitles.

 Plot

-To protect the world from the impending invasion of the alien species known only as "Evolutionary Invasion Objects" (EIO), the supranational organization DOGOO created special warriors through DNA manipulation called E-Gene holders.
-These E-Gene holders are the reincarnations of various historical figures.
-Using special weapons called AU balls, E-gene holders can call forth AU weapons with an affinity to their assigned historical figure and use it against the invaders.
-Sio Ogura is one of them, being the reincarnation of Oda Nobunaga.
+To protect the world from the impending invasion of the alien species known only as Evolutionary Invaders (EIs), the supranational organization called the Defense Organization aGainst Outer Objects (DOGOO) created special warriors through DNA manipulation called E-Gene Holders.
+These E-Gene Holders are the reincarnations of various historical figures.
+Using special weapons called AU spheres, E-Gene Holders can call forth AU weapons with an affinity to their assigned historical figure and use it against the invaders.
+Sio Ogura is one of them, being the reincarnation of Nobunaga Oda.
 However, her memories of her past life are limited only by dreams about the military past.
-Going on a school trip in Taiwan, Sio gets caught in the middle of a battle between Evolutionary Invasion Objects and Dogoo's E-gene holders, alongside her classmate Kaoru Asao.
-When one of the E-Gene holders, the reincarnation of Jack the Ripper, gets incapacitated and Kaoru ends up in danger when confronting an Evolutionary Invasion Object, Sio uses Jack's AU ball to fully activate her E-Gene holder status.
-She gains her AU weapon, a massive machine gun, and assists the other E-Gene holders to put an end to the Taiwan invasion.
+Going on a school trip in Taiwan, Sio gets caught in the middle of a battle between the EIs and DOGOO's E-Gene Holders, alongside her classmate Kaoru Asao.
+When one of the E-Gene Holders, the reincarnation of Jack the Ripper, gets incapacitated and Kaoru ends up in danger when confronting an EI, Sio uses Jack's AU sphere to fully activate her E-Gene Holder status.
+She gains her AU weapon, a massive machine gun, and assists the other E-Gene Holders to put an end to the Taiwan invasion.
 After some reluctance, she joins DOGOO at Kaoru's behest.

 Defense Organization aGainst Outer Objects (DOGOO)

-There are two holder platoons stationed on each of DOGOO’s three floating fortresses: Alex Rogan (Second Platoon’s HQ), Joji Atsumi, and Steven Hiller.
+There are two E-Gene Holder platoons stationed on each of DOGOO’s three floating fortresses: the Alex Rogan (the Second Platoon’s headquarters), the Joji Atsumi and the Steven Hiller.
 The auxiliary battleship Clayton Forrester holds the three together.
-The fortresses circle around the Pacific Ocean so when reports of an EIO reach them, the nearest fortress will send their platoon to engage the enemies.
+The floating fortresses circle above the Pacific Ocean so when reports of an EI reach them, the nearest floating fortress will send their platoon to engage the enemies.

 Characters

 Main characters

 The main characters in the series are part of the DOGOO's Second Platoon.
-They include: